Anthony Enahoro: Politics

-In 1950 he and Arthur Prest founded the Mid-West Party.
-Enahoro had already started the Mid-West Press and he published the Nigerian newspaper from 1950 to 1953.
+In 1950, Enahoro and Arthur Prest founded the Mid-West Party.
+Enahoro had already started the Mid-West Press and he published The Nigerian newspaper from 1950 to 1953.
 The Mid-West Party became part of the Action Group in 1951.
 Enahoro was a delegate to most of the constitutional conferences leading to the independence of Nigeria in 1960.

 During the Nigerian crisis that followed the 1966 coups, Enahoro was the leader of the then Mid-West delegation to the Ad Hoc Constitutional Conference in Lagos.
 He later became Federal Commissioner (Minister) for Information and Labour under the General Yakubu Gowon Military Government, 1967–74; Federal Commissioner for Special Duties, 1975.
 He later became a member of the National Party of Nigeria, NPN, 1978–83.
 He was the president, World Festival of Negro Arts and Culture, 1972–75.